PProvost/www.peterprovost.org/source/_posts/2012-04-15-switching-the-blog-to-octopress.md

 pending about some of the new VS11 stuff I've been working on, and am excited to be doing it on this new blogging platform.

+If you want to browse the source, visit the [GitHub repository][19].

 [1]: http://code52.org/
 [2]: http://code52.org/pretzel/
 [3]: http://code52.org/DownmarkerWPF/